TheKoola/eosstracker/doc/EOSS-Bare-Metal-Install-Part2.md

 ### Edit the two site configuration files

-The two Apache site confguration files will need to be edited to reflect the new location of the DocumentRoot and to enable redirection to the SSL port 443.
+The two Apache site-confguration files will need to be edited to reflect the new location of the `DocumentRoot` and to enable redirection to the SSL port 443.
 Start by editing the `/etc/apache2/sites-enabled/000-default.conf`.

 Edit the file as root:
 ```